 Thairath Online

-Diesel Shortage Hits Passenger Vans, Increasing Costs and Disrupting Schedules Fears of Crisis Extending Through Songkran
+Diesel Shortage Hits Passenger Vans, Increasing Costs and Disrupting Schedules Fears of Crisis Extending to Songkran

 Local18 Mar 2026 17:46 GMT+7

-Diesel Shortage Hits Passenger Vans, Increasing Costs and Disrupting Schedules Fears of Crisis Extending Through Songkran
+Diesel Shortage Hits Passenger Vans, Increasing Costs and Disrupting Schedules Fears of Crisis Extending to Songkran

-Diesel shortages are impacting passenger vans, with drivers unable to find stations to refuel.
-Some stations allow only 500 baht per fill-up, raising costs and disrupting travel schedules.
-There are concerns the crisis could extend through Songkran, risking service suspension.
+A diesel shortage is affecting passenger vans.
+Drivers cannot find gas stations to refuel; some stations allow only 500 baht per fill, increasing costs and disrupting travel schedules.
+There are fears the crisis may continue through Songkran, risking service suspension.

-On 18 Mar 2026 GMT+7, reporters visited Trang Bus Terminal after diesel prices rose.
-Despite this, many passengers continued to travel.
-Meanwhile, operators must adapt quickly as gas stations begin limiting diesel purchases to 500 baht per fill-up.
-This could affect service quality and cause travel delays, inevitably impacting operators through higher costs and schedule disruptions, as well as inconveniencing passengers.
+On 18 Mar 2026 GMT+7, reporters visited the Trang Provincial Bus Terminal after diesel prices rose.
+They found steady passenger traffic, but operators are rushing to adapt as gas stations begin limiting diesel purchases to no more than 500 baht per fill.
+This may impact service quality and cause longer delays, inevitably affecting bus operators through higher costs and unscheduled routes, as well as inconveniencing passengers.

-"This situation is tougher than during the COVID-19 outbreak, and we urge the government to address the problem urgently."
+“This situation is more difficult than during the COVID-19 outbreak, and we urge the government to urgently resolve the problem.”

-"The rising diesel price definitely impacts us, but having no fuel is worse.
-If the price must rise, that is preferable to the current chaos, where everyone competes to refuel.
-If the situation does not improve by next month, April, during the long holiday period, the impact will worsen.
-Along the Trang–Hat Yai route, out of 100 stations, 70 have run out of diesel.
-This is a more severe problem than during the COVID-19 outbreak."
+“The diesel price increase obviously has an impact, but having no fuel to buy is worse.
+It would be better to have higher prices than this chaos.
+Everyone is scrambling to refuel.
+If the situation doesn't improve by next month, April, during the long holiday, the impact will be worse.
+Along the Trang-Hat Yai route, out of 100 gas stations, 70 have run out of fuel.
+This is worse than during the COVID-19 crisis.”

-Meanwhile, Thammarat Wichaidit, 61, a passenger van driver on the Trang–Nakhon Si Thammarat route, said the shortage is severe.
-Sometimes they cannot refuel at all; other times they wait 30 to 60 minutes in line, and can fill only 500 baht at a time, sometimes needing to refuel at two stations.
-On the route from Thung Song, Nakhon Si Thammarat to Trang, only one station in Huai Yot district has diesel; none is available along the rest of the route.
-Vans on the Trang–Nakhon Si Thammarat route run 11 trips daily, with drivers alternating.
-They must refuel at any station that has diesel because the situation is unpredictable.
-He urged the government to urgently resolve the problem and secure sufficient fuel supplies nationwide.
-Vehicles are essential for travel, and the government must support the public.
-If the situation continues, vans may need to suspend operations during Songkran, resulting in lost income for drivers.
+Meanwhile, Thammarat Wichaidit, 61, a Trang-Nakhon Si Thammarat passenger van driver, said the shortage is severe.
+Sometimes they cannot refuel at all; other times they wait 30-60 minutes in line and can only fill 500 baht per station, sometimes needing to visit two stations.
+On the route from Thung Song, Nakhon Si Thammarat to Trang, he could only refuel once in Huai Yot district; no diesel was available elsewhere.
+The Trang-Nakhon Si Thammarat route operates 11 trips daily with drivers alternating.
+They must quickly refuel wherever diesel is available, not knowing what tomorrow will bring.
+The government must urgently fix this problem and find fuel sources to meet domestic needs.
+Vehicles are essential for travel, so the government must support citizens.
+If this continues, service may have to stop during Songkran, causing loss of income.